 February 1836: Santa Anna arrives at Bexar with over 6,000 troops to quell the Texas rebellion.
 The famous 1836 Battle of the Alamo begins.

 March 1836: Texas declares its independence from Mexico just days before the Alamo falls with all defenders killed in the process.
 The defeat begins the “Runaway Scrape” where desperate Texans fled east to escape Santa Anna’s army.
-The massacre at Goliad occurs where surrendered Texan troops from the Battle of Coleto Creek are executed on Santa Anna’s orders.
+The massacre at Goliad occurs after Santa Anna orders the executions of surrendered Texan troops from the Battle of Coleto Creek.

 April 1836: At the important Battle of San Jacinto, Texan General Sam Houston surprises and defeats Santa Anna’s numerically superior forces.
-The next day Santa Anna is captured as he fled the battle.
+The next day Texan forces capture Santa Anna as he fled the battle.
 His capture effectively ends the Texas Revolution.

 May 1836: Santa Anna signs the Treaties of Velasco where he ordered Mexican troops to depart Texas and promised to try and persuade the Mexican government to accept Texan independence.
 Though Mexico refused to accept Texan independence, it was too weak to reconcur and thus Texas remained a de facto independent nation.